okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ![Georeference](images/Georeference.PNG)

 3. Click **Fit to Display** under the *Georeference* tab.
 If the raster image was not visible before, it should now appear on the map.
-The size of the image can be adjusted by zooming in or out and clicking **Fit to Display** as needed.
+The size of the image can be adjusted by zooming in or out and clicking **Fit to Display** as needed, or by using the **Move**, **Scale** or **Rotate** tools.
 The image does not need to be the exact size of the geographic area it covers.
 This will be corrected during the georeferencing process.

 ![Fit to Display](images/FittoDisplay.PNG)